gonenduk/basejs/README.md

 Only admin can change user role.

-Both the user id and the profile id of the current user will be kept in memory and in the jwt token sent on successful login.

 Access control is done using [accesscontrol](https://www.npmjs.com/package/accesscontrol)

 ### Resource management

-Most collections and models, except system data, users accounts and profiles will be resources owned by user profiles.
+Most collections and models, except system data and users will be resources owned by users.
 Resource logic is easily made from several plugins and may have its own extra logic.
 Plugins can be done in model level, like the timestamp plugin on, or in API level like the ownership plugin that limits each user to manage its own resources.
 All resources share teh same access control rules by default, but each can be overwritten.